 1 in 4 young people are reporting Suicidal thoughts

-Suicidal ideation is up among young people since last year, with as many as one in four people ages 18 through 24 having seriously considered suicide in the 30 days preceding the survey.
-In the early days of the pandemic, many people came together to help each other, connecting over socially distant dinners and reaching out for video calls with friends they had not talked to in months.
-But this international crisis continues, and Americans are having trouble adjusting to the strain of our new reality.
+While you may not be able to solve these problems for a friend or classmate, you may be able to help the person find someone who can help.
+Suicidal ideation is up among young people, with as many as one in four people ages 18 through 24 having seriously considered suicide.
+In the early days of the covid pandemic, many people came together to help each other, connecting over socially distant dinners and reaching out for video calls with friends they had not talked to in months.

-It is everywhere, and it does not appear to have an end date.
-Nobody is immune to the stress of the pandemic.
+People can not disconnect from this.
 Add on the pressures of the economy, the increased scrutiny on racial injustice, and the looming specter of the presidential election, and it is hard for many to feel like things might turn out okay.
 The emotional burden is falling more heavily on those who reported having been treated recently for mental, emotional, or suicidal issues.

 In particular, the stress is disproportionately falling on the young.
 Young people are struggling and having a tough time.
 On an individual level, the main pillars of psychological health include eating healthy, staying active, getting enough sleep, and maintaining social connections.
 Oftentimes when we are in stress, it is hard to come up with a game plan.